sontungexpt/stcursorword/README.md

                 -- "nofile",
                 -- "terminal",
             },
-            file_patterns = { -- the pattern to match with the file path
+            patterns = { -- the pattern to match with the file path -- "%.png$",
-                -- "%.png$",
                 -- "%.jpg$",
                 -- "%.jpeg$",